htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 resources have been consumed by jobs.

-Dynamic provisioning is enabled by default, as of HTCondor version 23.0 In older versions, to enable dynamic provisioning, define a slot type. and declare at least one slot of that type.
+Dynamic provisioning is enabled by default, as of HTCondor version 23.0 In older versions, to enable dynamic provisioning, define a slot type, and declare at least one slot of that type.
 Then, identify that slot type as partitionable by setting configuration variable :macro:`SLOT_TYPE_<N>_PARTITIONABLE` to ``True``.
 The value of ``<N>`` within the configuration variable name is the